Vaccine Queue Calculator for the Netherlands

 - Have you got one of the underlying health conditions mentioned above?

 You will then see a time range of when you can expect the vaccine.
-You can also choose to see the government projection or an estimate of the minimum and the maximum number of people who are inline to receive the vaccine before you based on the vaccination rate and uptake.
-In the latter, we also indicate how long it might be before you get both doses of the vaccine and become fully protected, based on recent statistics or the data you input yourself.
-By default, we base these figures on the current vaccination rate a week and a default uptake rate of 75% (not everyone who is offered the vaccine will accept it).
+You can also compare between the government projection of when they hope to vaccinate the whole population and the time it would take to achieve it with the current vaccination rate.
+In the latter, we base these figures on the number of vaccines administered in the last seven days and a default uptake rate of 75% (not everyone who is offered the vaccine will accept it).
 If you want to change these values, you can do it in the Rollout of vaccines section.

 We know that waiting to get the vaccine can be frustrating.
 However, by prioritising those people that are most at risk of hospitalisation and death, we should quickly be able to save lives with this fantastic new weapon against the virus.